Healthdirect Free Australian health advice you can count on.

 This is not a full list of side effects.
 For more information, talk to your doctor or pharmacist or check the consumer medicine information leaflet in your medicine packaging.

-If you’re experiencing a serious or life-threatening side effect, immediately call triple zero (000) and ask for an ambulance.
+If you have taken ibuprofen and you are having difficulty breathing or feel very unwell, call triple zero (000) immediately and ask for an ambulance.

-Talk to your doctor before taking ibuprofen if you have asthma or are already taking aspirin to prevent heart disease.
+Talk to your doctor or pharmacist before taking ibuprofen if you have asthma or are taking aspirin or other blood thinning medicines.

 • experience side effects that trouble you